readthedocs/readthedocs.org/docs/gsoc.rst

 Then you can look through our :doc:`contribute` doc for information on how to get started contributing to RTD.

-People who has a history of submitting issues and pull requests will be prioritized in our Summer of Code selection process, so don't be shy!
+People who has a history of submitting pull requests will be prioritized in our Summer of Code selection process.

 Want to get involved?
 ---------------------